 Having a holistic view of a prospect’s industry is just as important as understanding their company.
 A 2016 report found that 85% of respondents preferred vendors with knowledge of their industry and the challenges they face (Demand Gen).

 Recent news articles provide an excellent opportunity to frame conversations around relevant topics that are important to the company.
 From developments in technology, trigger events, or competitor actions, the news can be your best friend when it comes to understanding what your customer needs, and why they need it.

 Finding connections, hypothesizing pain points based on industry news, and understanding the background of a company are all relatively simple due diligence activities any salesperson can do to set their self apart from the competition.

 Researching sales leads is one of the most important parts in the sales process.
-After all, the information you discover using these 6 Easy Ways to Research Sales Leads could be what gets your foot in the door with a prospect.
+The information you discover using these 6 Easy Ways to Research Sales Leads could be what gets your foot in the door with a prospect.